Writing Guide Part 3: Reflection

 Punctuation and Grammar

 - The Oxford Comma and more.
-It's an issue that is (surprisingly) very hotly debated by linguists.
-Personally, I am 100% in favor of the OC because it adds clarity to a sentence for the shockingly, shamefully low cost of... a comma.
+An issue that is (surprisingly) hotly debated by linguists.
+Personally, I am 100% in favor of the OC because it adds clarity to a sentence for the shockingly, shamefully high cost of... a comma.
 Beyond this specific issue, however, is the general (mis)understanding of when, how, and where to use commas when you write, which I stress because I see it frequently misused in written material.
-Look, this is really not your fault when you think about it; were you ever explicitly taught these lessons about punctuation at school?
+To be fair, this isn’t really your fault; were you ever explicitly taught these lessons about punctuation at school?
 I sure wasn't.
 Overall, I urge you to do your research and (re)learn how to use commas correctly.
+I’m still learning every day too.

 Random Tip: I heard someone once say that commas are generally placed wherever you have a pause in your speech.
 This has become a bit of my rule-of-thumb on the matter.

 - Sentence clauses and modifiers.
-I still struggle with these issues because they really are quite difficult.
-This is actually also why I instructed you to read so much written material from other sources in Part 1; I wanted you to learn how the "pros" deal with these thorny problems in practice.
-I'm specifically highlighting these two issues because they tend to become noticeable impediments to the clarity of a writer's message.
+I still struggle with these issues because they are very tricky.
+This is actually also why I instructed you to read so much written material from other sources in Part 1; I wanted you to learn how the "pros" deal with these thorny issues in practice.
+I'm specifically highlighting these two topics because they tend to become noticeable impediments to the clarity of a writer's message.
 Jumbled-up sentences and misplaced clauses make reading an article quite a headache, so please pay very close attention to this.
-(Sidenote: I always joke that I learned all my English grammar by learning Spanish which, even though it may seem absurd, is honestly true.)
+(Sidenote: I always joke that I learned all my English grammar by learning Spanish which, even though may seem absurd, is honestly true.)

 Given these pointers and lessons, it's time for you to get back out there again and continue writing!
 At the end of the day, you can learn a thousand things about becoming a writer, but they're useless if you don't put them into practice.
 Keep writing, keep publishing, keep making content, and keep improving.